-PROGRESS DURING FY 2009 (One-two paragraphs, including a comparison of the actual accomplishments to the objectives established for the period, and the reasons for the slippage if established objectives were not met): We have completed the database and initial analysis of feeding habits data.
+PROGRESS DURING FY 201009 (One-two paragraphs, including a comparison of the actual accomplishments to the objectives established for the period, and the reasons for the slippage if established objectives were not met): We have completed the database and analysis of feeding habits data and are finalizing manuscripts for publication.
 An important component of the database is the inclusion of historical data from the 1950's and 1970's, not as data summaries but as raw data.
 This has dramatically increased our power to describe important predators on tunas, the sizes of tunas being consumed, and to evaluate the implications of changing predator fields on the productivity of tunas.

-We have found that bigeye tuna are rarely consumed by large fish (marlins, sharks, larger tunas) but that yellowfin and especially skipjack tuna comprise a significant component of the feeding habits of large bodied pelagic predators.
+We have two main products to date.
+The first is a draft manuscript that describes the main predators on skipjack, yellowfin and bigeye (rare) tunas, and used simple measures of reproductive value to identify groups of predators likely to have the greatest effect on population dynamics.
+This analysis has revealed that bigeye tuna are rarely consumed by large fish (marlins, sharks, larger tunas) but that yellowfin and especially skipjack tuna comprise a significant component of the feeding habits of large bodied pelagic predators.
 Moreover, consumption is directed at body sizes that are near or exceed the size at recruitment, indicating that these predators may directly impact the productivity of these species.
-Finally, we have used these data to assess changes in the prey fields of tunas and other predators, using the fish as "biological samplers" that can provide an indicator of changes in prey communities.
-Notably, we find the first documented evidence for increasing cephalopod abundance over the four decades of data.
+For yellowfin tuna, the most important predators are the Carcharhinus sharks and for skipjack tuna the most important predators are sharks and marlins.
+Another notable observation is the frequency of occurrence of both species in predator diets is highest in samples collected via purse seine sets on floating objects (likely a consequence of the aggregating effect of these objects on juvenile fishes).
+This suggests that fishing practices may be inadvertently changing predator-prey interactions by altering the spatio-temporal overlap of juvenile tunas with their predators